On the Quasitrace Problem and a Characterization of W*-algebras: Monotone Completeness

 \section{Monotone Completeness}

-Before we conclude, let us consider one more characterization of the Type II$_1$ \AW-algebras that are \Wstar-algebras.
 This section was inspired by a MathOverflow discussion between Hannes Thiel and David Gao \cite{MO}.
-Therein, the former gave Example \ref{bidualRetractEx} and a sketch of a proof for Proposition \ref{bidualRetractProp}; the latter pointed out the commutative example, which we mention in the remark below.
+Therein, the former gave our previously established Example \ref{bidualRetractEx} and a sketch of a proof for Proposition \ref{bidualRetractProp}; the latter pointed out a relevant commutative example in the literature, which we include here as Example \ref{exmp:injectiveAbelian}.